nrbjj/nrbjj.github.io/content/faq.md

 Bring a water bottle, sweat towel and mouth guard if you have one.

-👍🏼 Complete this waiver before your first session to be covered by our insurance. https://nithriverbjj.com/waiver
+👍🏼 Complete [this waiver](https://nithriverbjj.com/waiver) before your first session to be covered by our insurance

+## Rules

+* Respect your training partners
+* Tap early and often
+* Turn up to train as clean as possible
+* Use hand sanitiser
+* Cut finger and toe nails short
+* Do not train if sick/with skin infections
+* No shoes on the mats/feet off the mats
+* Wash all clothing after training
+* Keep your training partners safe